-Official announcements are provided on our website - www.Orlandscience.org - and in our weekly newsletter.
+Official announcements are provided on our website - www.orlandscience.org - and in our weekly newsletter.
 As a common practice, announcements made by the administration, which affect the school community, are made through these two communication devices.
-OSS encourages parent(s)/guardian(s) to check our website on a regular (daily) basis.
-The Governing Board, Administration, Teachers and Staff at OSS are dedicated to keeping our community informed.
+OSES encourages parent(s)/guardian(s) to check our website on a regular (daily) basis.
+The Governing Board, Administration, Teachers, and Staff at OSES are dedicated to keeping our community informed.

-Bookbags, Backpacks, Pencil Bags, Roller Bags and Purses
+Bookbags, Backpacks, and Purses

-Students may use book bags to transport only school materials to and from school.
-During the school day, however, OSS requires that all book bags remain in students' lockers.
-Roller bags are NOT ALLOWED to be used in the building.
-All book bags must be small enough to fit easily inside the locker.
+Students may use a Bookbag/Backpack/Purse to transport school materials necessary for their learning experience to and from school.
+During the school day, however, OSES requires that all book bags remain in the student cubby, on the bookbag wall hook, or in the designated classroom location.